Pupil Premium / Disadvantaged Children

 Outcomes for disadvantaged pupils

-The school had a one year pupil premium strategy for the academic year 2022-2023.
 Data consistently shows that our pupils’ barriers to learning and progression are not linked to their families’ socio-economic context.
 Our pupils have complex learning difficulties which presents significant barriers to educational achievement.
 Our strategy was therefore designed to reduce the impact of these barriers.
 We also sought to raise self-esteem whilst improving behaviour as well as enhancing pupils’ social activities and experiences and providing support to families.
 This ensured that pupils were supported to have positive wellbeing and to be ready and equipped to access both the formal curriculum and extra-curricular activities and this was achieved for all individuals taking into account their complex needs and starting point.
+Our family support team’s targeted support provide help in the following areas: